 The cabinets in this unit are constructed on site at the Newmar production facility.
 Oak frame doors with cathedral style raised panels are standard throughout the unit.
-There are two decor options regarding the cabinetry.
-They are bleached oak or cherry.
+A decor option available is bleached oak.
 All decors have brass door and drawer handles.
 These give the interior an added touch of class.

-Depending upon the floorplan, this unit may be equipped with a Corian counter top extension.
+Depending upon the floor plan, this unit may be equipped with a counter top extension.
 If installed, the extension will provide additional counter space while cooking and fold out of the way while entertaining.
-Consult the manufacturer's care instructions on the Owner's Information card in the Owner's Packet provided with this unit.
 The silverware drawer contains a molded silverware divider tray for added storage.

 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-Most models have a pull out pantry for storage ease as a standard feature.
+Some models have pantry style cabinets in the kitchen for storage ease.
 In the bedroom on all models, the bed platform lifts for convenient storage.
 This platform is held open by pressurized struts to allow hands-free access.

-The Corian counter top in the kitchen has a recessed sink.
-In the bath, the Corian counter top and recessed bowl are all in one.
+The counter top in the kitchen and bath is made of a decor matching laminate.
 On most floorplans, the "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
 This provides a storage tray for dish cloths, scouring pads, wash cloths, etc.

-Drawer guides are standard on all of the drawers throughout the unit.
+Drawer guides are standard on all of the drawers.
 These guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
 The way this mechanism works will prevent the drawers from unintended opening while traveling.
 The drawers are constructed with maple panel bottoms for added strength.